 Application Type Description Gradle a.
 Select whether to use a specific version of Gradle installed on the agent or the Gradle Wrapper.
 To use a version specific version of Gradle installed on the agent: i.
 Select Invoke Gradle. ii.
 From the Gradle version list, select a version.
 Note: The Gradle version option is only available if at least one Gradle version is configured with the Jenkins Global Tool Configuration.
 Make sure that you select a Gradle version that Fortify Static Code Analyzer supports.
-For supported Gradle versions, see the Micro Focus Fortify Software System Requirements document for your version of Fortify Static Code Analyzer in Fortify Static Code Analyzer and Tools Documentation.
-To use the Gradle executable defined by the GRADLE_HOME environment variable (see "Configuring Global Settings for the Fortify Jenkins Plugin" on page 15), select (Default) . b.
+For supported Gradle versions, see the Fortify Software System Requirements document for your version of Fortify Static Code Analyzer in Fortify Static Code Analyzer and Tools Documentation.
+To use the Gradle executable defined by the GRADLE_HOME environment variable (see "Configuring Global Settings for the Fortify Jenkins Plugin" on page 14), select (Default). b.
 In the Gradle tasks box, type the Gradle tasks required for your project. c.
 (Optional) In the Gradle options box, type the Gradle options required for your project.
-Java Specify the Java source path, class path, the source files, and any additional Fortify Static Code Analyzer translation options.
+Java Specify the Java source version, source path, class path, the source files, and any additional Fortify Static Code Analyzer translation options.
 The only required field is Source files .
-See the Micro Focus Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documents for more detailed information about the Java translation options.
+See the OpenTextTM Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documentation for more detailed information about the Java translation options.
 Maven a.
 If you have at least one Maven version configured with the Jenkins Global Tool Configuration, you can select a version from the Maven version list.
-Select (Default) to use the Maven executable defined by the MAVEN_HOME environment variable (see "Configuring Global Settings for the Fortify Jenkins Plugin" on page 15).
-Note: The Maven version option is only available if at least one Maven version is configured with the Jenkins Global Tool
+Select (Default) to use the Maven executable defined by the MAVEN HOME environment variable (see "Configuring Global Settings for the Fortify Jenkins Plugin" on page 14).
+Note: The Maven version option is only available if at least one

-Application Type Description Configuration.
+Application Type Description Maven version is configured with the Jenkins Global Tool Configuration.
 Make sure that you select a Maven version that Fortify Static Code Analyzer supports.
-For supported Maven versions, see the Micro Focus Fortify Software System Requirements document for your version of Fortify Static Code Analyzer in Fortify Static Code Analyzer and Tools Documentation. b.
+For supported Maven versions, see the Fortify Software System Requirements document for your version of Fortify Static Code Analyzer in Fortify Static Code Analyzer and Tools Documentation. b.
 If you did not run the build previously, then in the Maven options box, type package.
 Otherwise, leave this box empty.
 Note: The translation log is in the /target directory that is created when the "package" runs from Maven.
 Any log file location specified in the Fortify Jenkins Plugin is ignored when the Fortify Maven Plugin performs the translation.
 Other a.
 (Optional) Provide all the Fortify Static Code Analyzer translation options in the Fortify SCA translation options box.
-See the Micro Focus Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documents for detailed information about the available translation options. b.
+See the OpenTextTM Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documentation for detailed information about the available translation options. b.
 Specify the source code to scan in the Includes list box.
 Advanced Select Advanced if you are familiar with the Fortify Static Code Analyzer command-line interface or want to specify all the translation options without any guidance.
 Specify all the Fortify Static Code Analyzer translation options including source files.
-See the Micro Focus Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documents for detailed information about the translation options.
+For detailed information about the translation options, see the OpenTextTM Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documentation.

-- 10. (Optional) You can exclude files or directories from the translation by adding them to the Exclude list box. - 11.
+- 10. (Optional) To exclude files or directories from the translation, add them to the Exclude list box. - 11.
 (Optional) Enable the debug or verbose logging options. - 12.
-(Optional) To specify a custom location for the Fortify Static Code Analyzer log file, type a file name (or a full path) in the Log file location box.

-By default, the log file is written to the workspace in /.fortify/sca<version>/log.
+(Optional) To specify a custom location for the Fortify Static Code Analyzer log file, type a file name (or a full path) in the Log file location box. - By default, the log file is written to the workspace in /.fortify/sca<version>/log.